usuaero/PyPan/docs/source/installation.md

     $ git clone https://github.com/usuaero/PyPan

-We recommend cloning from the repository, as this will allow you to most easily download and install periodic updates (because we will always be updating PyPan!).
+Cloning from the repository allows you to most easily download and install periodic updates (because we will always be updating PyPan!).
 This can be done using the following command

     $ git pull

+### Downloading source as a ZIP file (Not recommended)

+1. Open a web browser and navigate to [https://github.com/usuaero/PyPan](https://github.com/usuaero/PyPan)
+2. Make sure the Branch is set to `Master`
+3. Click the `Clone or download` button
+4. Select `Download ZIP`
+5. Extract the downloaded ZIP file to a local directory on your machine

 ## Installing